Ursids – a pre-Christmas meteor shower that sometimes springs surprises.

 |Visibility each night (UK)||Visible all night|

-Ursid activity can be seen from approx Dec 17-25, with peak rates likely on Dec 22-23.
+Ursid activity can be seen from approx Dec 17–25, with peak rates likely on Dec 22–23.
 The radiant (see the chart below) lies close to the star beta Ursae Minoris (Kochab), is circumpolar from the UK and is highest in the sky late in the night.
 In consequence of being circumpolar, it is strictly a northern hemisphere event.